-For a great day out, consider All About Dogs, which has five action-packed weekends of doggy fun taking place across the country.
-Each event will be packed full of have-a-go activities like Flyball, more than 150 trade stands and have a Village Green, where you can relax with live music and grab some food and drink.
+For a great day out, consider All About Dogs, which has four action-packed weekends of doggy fun taking place across the country.
+Each event will be packed full of have-a-go activities like Flyball and have more than 150 trade stands plus a ‘Village Green’, where you can relax with live music and grab some food and drink.

-Britain’s Got Talent dog trainer Lucy Heath, will be attending as many of the events as she can and alongside the main area attractions, fun dog shows will also be taking place.
+Alongside the main area attractions, fun dog shows will also be taking place.
 In all, there will be more than 45 classes for your pooch to enter.
 Could your four-legged friend walk away with the coveted Best in Show trophy?

 Join one of the breed meet-ups to share notes and snap some pics with other proud dog owners.
 Festivalgoers can even join in with The Big Dog Walk, which is either a 2km or 4km stroll around the picturesque grounds.
-Those taking part can snap up exclusive Dogfest merchandise.
+Those taking part can snap up exclusive DogFest merchandise.

 Dog Lovers Festival